PanagopoulosGeorge/Financial-Forecast-Framework/README.md

 ### IMF (API documentation [here](https://www.imf.org/external/datamapper/api/help))

 The \*\*International Monetary Fund (IMF)\*\* is another critical data provider.
 The IMF offers extensive economic data through its \*\*DataMapper API\*\*, enabling retrieval of time-series data related to global economic indicators.

+## License

+Copyright (c) [2024] [George Panagopoulos]

+> Permission is hereby granted, free of charge, to any person obtaining a copy
+> of this software and associated documentation files (the "Software"), to deal
+> in the Software without restriction, including without limitation the rights
+> to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+> copies of the Software.